SkylineCommunications/SLC-AS-EVSCerebrum/README.md

 ## Overview

 Unlock the full potential of your operations with the powerful integration of EVS Cerebrum and DataMiner.
 DataMiner establishes connectivity, setting crosspoints between pre-reserved resources, ideal for streamlining tasks like pre-configuring feeds for fiber contribution jobs in the MCR.
 Crosspoint commands are sent to Cerebrum for this purpose.
-Designed to simplify your workflow, the EVS Cerebrum application offers an **user-friendly** and **intuitive** interface that makes setting crosspoints quicker and more efficient than ever before.
+Designed to simplify your workflow, the EVS Cerebrum application offers a **user-friendly** and **intuitive** interface that makes setting crosspoints quicker and more efficient than ever before.

 ![Overview](./Documentation/Images/Overview_EVS_Cerebrum.png)